-The overall mean sex ratio of the Methow Composite and Twisp stock fish retained for broodstock (excludes released fish) favored females (Table 3.3).
-For the 2014 brood, the sex ratio favored female fish in the Methow Composite program, and male fish in the Twisp program.
-Of the female fish retained, fecundity of the 2014 brood was generally higher for hatchery origin fish than for natural origin fish within each program, but sample sizes for hatchery females was very low.
-Overall fecundities of the 2014 brood were above the value used in broodstock protocol calculations for hatchery fish (3,556) but below the value used for wild

-(3,751) Methow Composite females.
-Similarly, fecundity of Twisp hatchery origin females was above the value used in broodstock protocol (3,504), but below the value used for wild origin females (3,699).
+The overall mean sex ratio of the Methow Composite and Twisp stock fish retained for broodstock (excludes released fish) favored males (Table 3.3).
+For the 2015 brood, the sex ratio favored female fish in both the Methow Composite and Twisp programs.
+Of the female fish retained, fecundity of the 2015 brood was higher for natural origin fish than for hatchery origin fish in the Methow Composite program.
+Overall fecundities of the 2015 brood were above the value used in broodstock protocol calculations for hatchery (3,671) and natural origin (4,058) Methow Composite females.
+Similarly, fecundity of Twisp hatchery and natural origin females was above the value used in broodstock protocols (3,557 and 4,153, respectively).